sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 ## Phases of school

-I begin by linking the results of my LDA anlaysis to data from the original Edubase dataset.
+I begin by linking the results of my LDA analysis to data from the original Edubase dataset.
 I then take a look at the distribution of observations across different phases of school.

 ![png](/assets/images/school_websites_web_files/hist_phase_school.png)

-Not suprisingly, the vast majority of observations are primary schools (to use American terminology, elementary schools).
+Not surprisingly, the vast majority of observations are primary schools (to use American terminology, elementary schools).
 In the analysis below, therefore, I report the results for primary schools only.
 However, I conducted the same analyses for secondary schools and the results are substantively similar.

 ## School types